A yearbook page template is one of the best ways to save time (and a ton of sanity) during the yearbook layout process.

 Notice how each one looks similar to the other, but still different enough to give some variety?
 That’s exactly what we’re going for.

-By flipping the original template in different directions, you end up with four page layouts.
+By re-drawing the original template in different directions, you end up with four page layouts.
 Each one is unique enough to add variety to your pages, yet similar enough to give your yearbook a cohesive feel.

 If you want more than four options, you can further adjust each template by adding or removing text or photo boxes to create new layouts.
+Or, you can mix up the portrait and landscape orienttaions of the photos.

 These small alterations don’t take much time, but they give your entire yearbook a fresh feel.
 By approaching your yearbook layout this way, you get all the benefits of a yearbook page template—without the repetition.